A Picture Is Worth More Than A Thousand Words

 As I was catching up on my blog posts in Outlook today I came across a couple of statistics that were geared toward marketing your business online, however, can be extrapolated to your organization’s signage.
 I thought I would share these with you and provide some of my own thoughts on how to translate this to your next signage project.

 1. 90% of information transmitted to the brain is visual, and visuals are processed 60,000X faster in the brain than text.
 (Sources: 3M Corporation and Zabisco)

 So you want people to remember you versus your competition?
-You want them to visit your website or call you?
+Do you want them to visit your website or call you?
 How does this apply to you?
-Easy, use eye catching, descriptive images on your development signs, vehicle wraps, tradeshow booth signs to communicate your business and what you do.
+Easy, use eye-catching, descriptive images on your development signs, vehicle wraps, and tradeshow booth signs to communicate your business and what you do.
 Instead of saying you sell windows or window coverings & have your company information all in text, use a professional photo of a home with beautiful windows or window coverings (see the Milgard Truck we wrapped as an example) with basic company information.
-How eye catching is that?
+How eye-catching is that?

 So you don’t sell a product but a service?
 We worked with Director’s Mortgage on all their new tradeshow booths and they actually incorporated an actual front door into their booth.
 Now that is something their customers will remember.
 Because what does a mortgage get you?
 Your new house!

 2. People only remember 20% of what they read & 40% respond better to visual information.
 (Source: SproutSocial)